yongyx/ECE143_Earthquake_Analysis/README.md

 # ECE143 FA22 Group 10 Earthquake Analysis
 ## Dependencies
+The following packages are needed to run this files in this repository:

+- pandas
+- seaborn
+- matplotlib
+- numpy
+- dython

 ## Data Preprocessing
 Three data files are needed: csv_building_ownership_and_use.csv; csv_building_structure.csv; train_values.csv.